tensorforce/tensorforce/README.rst

 TensorForce is an open source reinforcement learning library focused on providing clear APIs, readability and modularisation to deploy reinforcement learning solutions both in research and practice.
-TensorForce is built on top of TensorFlow and compatible with Python 2.7 and >3.5.
+TensorForce is built on top of TensorFlow and compatible with Python 2.7 and >3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.

 The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates